-Handshake is your central hub for all Career Center events, job and internship posts, appointments for upperclassmen, resources and more.
+Handshake is your central hub for all Life Design Lab events, job and internship posts, appointments for upperclassmen, resources and more.
 But, it can be a little bit confusing to navigate!
 Use this tip videos, tools and other suggestions to make the most out of Handshake.

 Making (and Completing) a Profile

-Completing your profile helps you in several ways: it helps the Career Center connect you with relevant events and internships, it helps Handshake populate your recommendations for internships, jobs and events, and it helps employers find, recognize, and reach out to you.
+Completing your profile helps you in several ways: it helps the Life Design Lab connect you with relevant events and internships, it helps Handshake populate your recommendations for internships, jobs and events, and it helps employers find, recognize, and reach out to you.
 Make sure you cover these bases to get the most out of Handshake.

 Key categories to fill on your Handshake profile